pp4rs/DEPRECATED-installation-guide/docs/gitInstall.md

  After installing these programs use Windows Explorer to go to a folder that contains some documents (any folder) and right click on it.
  You should see some additional items - "GitBash" and "TortoiseGit" appear in the context menu upon right-clicking.

+!!! danger "Windows PATH Setting Redux"
     We also want Git from the command line, so we again need to update our PATH settings.

     Right-click on Computer.
 Then go to "Properties" and select the tab "Advanced System settings".
 Choose "Environment Variables" and select "Path" from the list of system variables.

     Choose “Edit” and append (i.e., do not overwrite the previous value):

            ;C:\Path\to\program.exe

     to the variable value – make sure the rest remains as it is and do not include spaces between the ";" and the text.

     Click on OK as often as needed.

     If you accepted all defaults during your installation, and didn't have any other non-default setting prior to starting this guide, modifying the following string, with your relevant username *should* work:

            ;C:\Program Files\Git\bin

 ## Verifying your install